 - Generate 32% more revenue

-These days, businesses focus on good customer experience.
+These days, businesses focus on a good customer experience.
 The sales and marketing alignment benefits organizations internally in building a rapport between the two teams, but it also cares more about the customers.
-The content curation, nurturing process and other activities to foster a customer can be in healthy shape if the sales and marketing alignment is in a good position.
+The content curation, nurturing process, and other activities to foster a customer can be in healthy shape if the sales and marketing alignment is in a good position.